VSchool/intro-to-mongoose/README.md

 - Add custom logic: You can add custom behaviors before or after certain actions using middleware.

-Think of Mongoose as a bridge between your Node.js application and your MongoDB database, making database interactions smoother and more reliable.
+Think of Mongoose as a bridge between your Express server and your MongoDB database, making database interactions smoother and more reliable.

 ## dotenv